secretstartups/handbook/content/handbook/marketing/field-marketing/_index.md

 ## EMEA Field Marketing Swag

-The EMEA Field Marketing team utilises [Reachdesk](/handbook/marketing/marketing-operations/reachdesk/#project-management) to source, fulfill, ship and store (European adn Uk warehouses) swag branded swag items.
+The EMEA Field Marketing team utilises [Reachdesk](/handbook/marketing/marketing-operations/reachdesk/#project-management) to source, fulfill, ship and store (European and UK warehouses) swag branded swag items.
 We also utilise vendor [Ten&One](https://www.tenandone.com) who can source swag items and who also currently store all EMEA event material.
 The FMC is responsible for ensuring adequate stock levels and coordinating field event swag logistics.
+Additional event assets utilized for shows (including backwalls, tablecloths, popup banners, etc.) are stocked at the Ten&One warehouse and can be shipped

+- **Budget Allocation:** If there is an order dedicated to support one specific large event (e.g Cloud Expo) an Allocadia line item should be created by the FMM.
+If swag is required from the bulk order (e.g AWS, GCP events) the FMM should assign budget and move it to All EMEA per Quarter.
+If the event (e.g Connect Day is handled by Ten & One as an all-in budget, that should be included in that event sponsorship line item for Ten & One.
+Please note shipping cost to be included in the SWAG cost that you budget per event.

-**Invoicing:** All invoices for Field Marketing are required to include the campaign's Allocadia ID to allow for proper finance coding.
+- **Invoicing:** All invoices for Field Marketing are required to include the campaign's Allocadia ID to allow for proper finance coding.

 - **Existing Items:** Item descriptions and quantities are listed on the Reachdesk portal, please reach out to `@helenadixon` for current inventory levels.
 - **New Items and Designs:** Requests for new swag items not already available require management approval.
 Any new swag designs must be approved by the brand team for brand consistency.
 You can suggest new designs in the swag slack channel or more formally in an issue in the [Swag Project](https://gitlab.com/gitlab-com/swag_suggestions).
 - **Large Orders:** For orders over 500 pieces, contact `@helenadixon` for assistance.
-- **Shipping:** Please make sure to specify all shipping requirements and deadlines when ordering your items.
+- **Shipping:** Please make sure to specify all shipping requirements and deadlines when ordering your items and include in the swag section of the relevent issue.
 - **Lead Times:** Please be aware that ordering newly designed swag or placing reorders for existing items requires adequate lead time.
 Timeframes vary greatly based on the items selected and design approval.
 General Lead Times: 6 weeks to produce a new item and 2-3 weeks to reorder current designs.
 - **Stickers:** For sticker orders, please utilize our [Sticker Mule](https://www.stickermule.com/) account or contact `@helenadixon` for assistance with ordering.
 Delivery options and timelines are provided during the ordering process.
 Any new sticker designs must be approved by the brand team for brand consistency.
 You can suggest new designs in the swag slack channel or more formally in an issue in the [Swag Project](https://gitlab.com/gitlab-com/swag_suggestions).